h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 5. Gender: $0.04$

 #### Task
 1. If you remove the bottom $40\%$ of features, which ones remain?
 2. What percentage of total importance do the top $3$ features represent?
 3. If you want to reduce features to $60\%$ of original, which features would you keep?
 4. Design a feature selection strategy that preserves $90\%$ of importance while reducing features
+5. Calculate the Gini coefficient of feature importance distribution to measure inequality among features

 For a detailed explanation of this question, see [Question 14: Feature Importance Treasure Hunt](L7_3_14_explanation.md).